matrix-org/synapse/docs/modules/writing_a_module.md

 ## Caching

 Modules can leverage Synapse's caching tools to manage their own cached functions.
-This canbe helpful for modules that need to repeatedly request the same data from the database or a remote service.
+This can be helpful for modules that need to repeatedly request the same data from the database or a remote service.

 Functions that need to be wrapped with a cache need to be decorated with a `@cached()`